EdmartEmpty/Tets/README.md

-I cam do it one
+I can do it one;
+Onky one!